Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New features
   + NetCDF-4 driver -- Accessing HDF5-based NetCDF-4 files is now supported.
-    PnetCDF can be built on top of NetCDF-4 library to allow PnetCDF to read and write a NetCDF-4 file.
-Users now can add NC_NETCDF4 flag to create NetCDF-4 files.
-For opening NetCDF-4 files, no additional flag is needed, as PnetCDF can automatically detect the file format.
+    PnetCDF can be built on top of NetCDF-4 library to let users to use PnetCDF APIs to read and write a NetCDF-4 file.
+Users now can add NC_NETCDF4 flag when calling ncmpi_create() to create NetCDF-4 files.
+For opening NetCDF-4 files, no additional flag is needed, as PnetCDF automatically detects the file format and uses the corresponding I/O driver underneath.
   + Per-file thread-safe capability is added.
-This feature can be enabled by adding command-line option `--enable-thread-safe` at configure time.
-In addition, option `--with-pthread` can be used to specify the path to the pthreads library.
+This feature can be enabled at configure time by adding command-line option `--enable-thread-safe`.
+In addition, option `--with-pthread` can be used to specify the install path to the pthreads library.
 This feature currently only supports one-thread-per-file I/O operations and the classic CDF-1, 2, and 5 files.

 * New optimization
   + none